-Mobile apps in this industry offer huge benefits.
-You can use apps real time to monitor the vehicles, as well as to boost the vehicle’s in-built technologies.
+Mobile apps for automotive industry offer huge benefits.
+You can use apps in real-time to monitor the vehicles, as well as to boost the vehicle’s in-built technologies.

 Why should mobile app developers take this market seriously?
-The automotive industry gives mobile app developers the chance to monetize their apps.
+Automotive app development gives mobile app developers the chance to monetize their apps.
+The automotive app has larger scope and implications for the future.
 Also, collaboration with providers of third-party tools means that you can leverage the ecosystem and be one of the first market leaders in this very lucrative industry.

-In other words, the app will send all this information from the car to your app.
+In other words, the apps for automotive vertical will send all this information from the car to your app.

 Apart from this, some apps control your car.
 IoT is changing the way we use our gadgets, cars, and appliances.
 With these mobile apps, you can manage your car’s essential functions by using your mobile phone.
 You can open or lock doors and activate emergency lights.
 Hyundai’s new digital key, for instance, can be downloaded on a smartphone application and you can swipe your phone to open or close the car.
 Hyundai developed the app by using a Near Field Communication technology.
 The Chevy connected car phone app helps you locate and track your vehicle and other geo-tracking facilities.
 Mobile app development is going to take you to exciting places!